Hareeshraju/Hareeshraju/README.md

 - 👋 Hi, I’m @Hareeshraju
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning 11th
+- 🌱 I’m currently learning btech it
 - 💞️ I’m looking to collaborate on a projec
 - 📫 How to reach me ...